• Skip to primary navigation

 For some freshness, a garnish of chopped cilantro would also go nicely here.

-Hashbrowns in a grill basket on the grill.
+Trader Joe's hashbrown patties in grill basket on grill.

-Cast iron skillets on an outdoor grill with tofu scramble and veggie sausage.
+Cast iron skillets on grill with tofu scramble and vegan sausages.

 Why should the grill only get love at dinnertime?
 Flame licked tofu scramble and veggie sausage is a terrific start to the day.
 Make a meal for four in individual 6.5 inch mini cast iron skillets.
 (Or cook it all together in one or two larger skillets, if that's what you have!)
 Serve with grilled hash browns or fruit.